 Again, if you have grandma’s antique gold broach, that should be included in a legal will.

 This list was simple and, unfortunately, short for me.
 First, I don’t have a lot of things most people would consider assets.
 It was also easy because I have a separate folder with a list of valuables with photos and receipts for insurance purposes.
-That’s a completely different topic; maybe I’ll add that to my “articles to write” list.
+That’s an entirely different topic; maybe I’ll add that to my “articles to write” list.

 Equipment & Devices